SiddhaK17/SiddhaK17/README.md

 ## 💡 About Me

-Fueled by relentless curiosity and an uncompromising work ethic, I thrive in environments that demand deep thinking, adaptability, and hands-on experimentation.
+Fueled by relentless curiosity and an uncompromising work ethic, I thrive in environments that demand deep thinking, adaptability, and hands on experimentation.
 Whether it's advanced logic, emerging technologies, or foundational concepts, I approach challenges with intent, speed, and a builder’s mindset.

 I’m currently focused on expanding my skills in **Artificial Intelligence** and **Machine Learning**, while constantly leveling up through real world projects, self directed learning, and complex problem solving.